Tõnis Kasemets: Career

 Kasemets started racing karts in 1982, winning the Baltic championships in 1992 and 1993.
 In 1995, Kasemets moved to the United States to race in the American series.
 He advanced through the open wheel ranks and by 2004 was in the Toyota Atlantic series.
-In 2005 he placed second in the series championship to Charles Zwolsman Jr..
+In 2005, he placed second in the series championship to Charles Zwolsman Jr..
 He participated in a partial 2006 schedule in the Champ Car World Series for Paul Gentilozzi's Rocketsports Racing.

-To participate in Champ Car in 2006 he had to gather funds for a quarter of the participation costs.
+To participate in Champ Car in 2006, Kasemets had to gather funds for a quarter of the participation costs.
 Kasemets wanted to do a full season of Champ Car in 2007 and in the future he wants to own a successful team à la Newman-Haas and Forsythe.
 However, he has not appeared in a Champ Car or IndyCar Series race since 2006.
 He continued racing in the Atlantic Championship until its closure after the 2009 season and made his Firestone Indy Lights debut on the Streets of Long Beach in April 2010.

 Kasemets has competed in some Grand Am Road Racing events, including the 2013 Rolex 24 Hours of Daytona.

 Kasemets, whose North American career included driving stints at Pabst Racing, has parlayed that relationship into being a driver coach and engineer for the team.

 Personal life

-He currently lives in Mundelein, Illinois with his son and daughter.
+Kasemets currently lives in Mundelein, Illinois with his son and daughter.